madhavmuktesh/TRAVEASE/README.md

 TRAVEASE is a web-based platform designed to connect parking lot owners with users seeking convenient parking spaces.
 The platform enables real-time availability checks, filtering options, and reservations, making it easier for users to find and book parking spots.
 Currently, only the frontend (HTML and CSS) has been developed.

 ## File Structures
+The project consists of several core pages that should be accessed in a specific order to ensure a smooth user experience.

 ### HTML Files